50x-com/terminal.changelog/README.en.md

 * Export orders to a CSV table.
 * If the dialog is open, a "backward" swipe now doesn't jump to the previous page.
 Instead, it closes the dialog.
 * TradingView updated.
+* Now in the OTP confirmation dialog, the request is automatically sent after entering 6 characters.
 * A lot of fixes and improvements.